-We will not accept any form of domestic abuse in any of our homes and will encourage anyone experiencing domestic abuse to get help and support.
+We will not accept any form of domestic abuse in any of our homes.
+We will encourage anyone experiencing domestic abuse to get help and support.

 When you contact us:

-- you can ask to speak to 'Anita' - this is a password which will let staff know domestic abuse is an issue and ensure a discussion will not take place in a public waiting area
+- You can ask to speak to 'Anita'.
+This is a password which will let staff know domestic abuse is an issue.
+This will ensure a discussion will not take place in a public waiting area

-- officers of the same sex will be available to conduct the interview if this is required
+- If you need officers of the same sex, these will be available to conduct the interview

-- all applications will be dealt with in a sympathetic manner
+- We will deal with all applications in a sympathetic manner

-- contact will never be made with the perpetrator of the violence
+- We will never make contact with the perpetrator of the violence

-- your address will never be disclosed to a third party
+- We will never disclose your address to a third party

 Homelessness due to domestic abuse